Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 The standard tip is 10-15% at restaurants.
 Check if “propina” (service charge) is already included in your bill.
 Tip cash when possible.

-What’s the best way to get around Roma Norte and Condesa?
+What’s the best way to get around Roma Norte?

 Both neighborhoods are very walkable.
 For longer distances, use Uber/DiDi (cheap and safe).
 Nearest Metro stations: Insurgentes (Line 1) and Chilpancingo (Line 9).